vpuhoff/prometheus-anomaly-detection-lstm/readme.md

 The `config.yaml` file is central to running this project.
 Key sections include:

+  * **`artifacts_dir`**: The directory where all generated artifacts (datasets, scalers, models, plots) will be saved.
+This helps to keep the main project directory clean.
   * **`prometheus_url`**: URL of your Prometheus server.
   * **`queries`**: Dictionary of PromQL queries with friendly aliases.
   * **`data_settings`**: Parameters for `data_collector.py`.